 Personalized photos of your business create trust.
 Badges and accolades further build that confidence in your brand’s reputation.
 If your business has ever received any type of certification, it probably comes with a digital badge for use on your website.

-This can be from national organizations like the Better Business Bureau or local ones like your regional Chamber of Commerce.
+Bages can come from national organizations like the Better Business Bureau or local ones like your regional Chamber of Commerce.
 Other ideas for badges include newspapers and news websites on which you’ve been featured.

 Have you ever been interviewed by a local reporter?
-If so, you can absolutely add an icon of the newspaper in your website’s “As Seen On” section.
+If so, you can absolutely add a newspaper icon in your website’s “As Seen On” section.

 Consider prestigious certifications like these below when adorning your website: